-- 1.3.
+1.3.
 The objective of this Safety Guide is to provide recommendations on the release of sites (or parts of sites) from regulatory control in planned exposure situations.
-Such release from regulatory control may necessitate the cleanup of contamination, and this publication provides recommendations on cleanup activities for both remaining structures and soils and subsequent release from regulatory control. - 1.4.
-This Safety Guide is intended for use by operating organizations, regulatory bodies, policy makers, service providers and other parties involved in cleanup and site release activities, to assist in applying the requirements of GSR Part 6 [2] on the completion of decommissioning and on release of sites from regulatory control.
-This Safety Guide also provides recommendations on applying the relevant requirements of IAEA Safety Standards Series No. GSR Part 3, Radiation Protection and Safety of Radiation Sources: International Basic Safety Standards [10].
+Such release from regulatory control is possible only after the hazards associated with the former facility are reduced to the acceptable levels that ensure safe future use of the site.
+The release of sites may necessitate the cleanup of contamination, and this publication provides recommendations on cleanup activities for both remaining structures and soils and subsequent release from regulatory control.